Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-smartnative-v2/docs/deployment-entra.md

 powershell ./scripts/Load-ProfilesData.ps1
 ```

 The user account running the script needs the **FHIR Data Contributor** role on the FHIR Service.
-The `azd up` deployment automatically grants this role to the deployer (via the `principalId` parameter), so you can run the script as the same user that ran `azd up`.
+The `azd up` deployment automatically grants this role to the deployer (via the `principalId` parameter) **in create-new mode only**.
+In [reuse mode](#reuse-mode-optional) the role is intentionally not granted — assign it manually on the reused FHIR before running the script, or skip data loading entirely if the reused FHIR already contains the data you need.

 ---